Kangxi Dictionary: Compilation

 In his preface to the 1716 printing, the emperor wrote:

 Every time I read widely in the commentaries on the classics, the pronunciations and meanings are complex and obscure, and each person protects his own explanations according to his individual view, so that it is not likely that any will communicate everything without gaps.
 Thus I have ordered the scholar officials to acquire all the old documents, then to arrange them and revise them.

 The emperor chose the term zidian himself—at the time not having a meaning of 'dictionary', but rather something like a 'compendium' or 'standard' or 'model' characters, as to show their correct forms and authoritative pronunciations.
 The compendium was generally referred to simply as zidian, which later became a standard Chinese word for 'dictionary' in the 19th century, and used to title practically every Chinese dictionary published since then.
 Classical Chinese is largely morphosyllabic with very few bound morphemes, meaning that most individual characters represented independent words.
 As such, the compilers did not make a distinction between senses of 字 (zì) as 'characters' versus as 'words'; this distinction would only begin to be clearly made during the late 19th century.

 The original editors included Zhang Yushu (1642–1711), Chen Tingjing (1639–1712), and a further staff of thirty men.
 However, both Zhang and Chen died within a year of their appointment to the task, and the work was taken up by scholars of the Hanlin Academy.
 The compilation was based partly on two Ming dynasty dictionaries: the 1615 Zihui by Mei Yingzuo, and the 1627 Zhengzitong by Zhang Zilie.

 The imperial edict required that the project be completed within a five-year span.
 As such, errors were inevitable.
 Although the emperor's preface said "each and every definition is given in detail and every single pronunciation is provided".
 The scholar-official Wang Xihou (1713–1777) criticized the Kangxi Zidian in the preface of his own Ziguan dictionary.
 When the Qianlong Emperor—Kangxi's grandson—was informed of this insult in 1777, he sentenced Wang's entire family to death by the nine familial exterminations, the most extreme form of capital punishment.
 However, as was fairly typical in such cases with literary inquisition, the emperor commuted the sentence by pardoning all of Wang's relatives, and his grandsons given only a procedural sentence of execution at the autumn assizes (qiushen), during which the case would be reviewed and usually spared actual execution.
-Wang's own sentence would be commuted from death by a thousand cuts, to merely death by beheading.
+Wang's own sentence would be commuted from death by a thousand cuts, to death by beheading.
 The later Daoguang Emperor appointed Wang Yinzhi (1766–1834) and a review board to compile an officially sanctioned supplement to the Kangxi Zidian, which was published in 1831 as the Zidian kaozheng (字典考證), correcting 2,588 mistakes mostly found in quotations and citations.